jwodder/pyrepo/README.rst

 __ https://github.com/jwodder/pyrepo/wiki/Project-Layout-Specification

-- projects that do not use setuptools
+- projects that do not use hatch
-- projects that do not use a ``src/`` layout
+- projects with packages that do not use a ``src/`` layout
-- projects that do not declare all of their project metadata in ``setup.cfg``
+- projects with flat modules that use a ``src/`` layout
 - projects that neither store their version in a ``__version__`` variable in the initfile nor use versioningit_
 - projects that are not pure Python